deandevl/NavImageComp/README.md

 **nav-image-comp** is a Vue.js (>=2.5) that provides navigation and display of a list of submitted images.
 Thumbnails of the images are displayed across the top with a horizontal scroll bar appearing below if necessary.
 By simply hovering over a thumbnail, a large preview rendition of the image is displayed.
 Images can be quickly reviewed with the combination of horizontal scrolling and hovering over the thumbnails.

-**nav-image-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework.
-The dependency  can be installed via [npm install](https://docs.npmjs.com/cli/install.html "npm install") with the included `package.json` file.
-Three [webpack](https://webpack.js.org/concepts/) npm scripts are included for building  development, production, or hot recompile/execute of the demo.   `build-dev` and `build-prod` scripts produce  a `dist` folder containing the `index.html`.
-The size of the `main.js` bundle using `build-prod` is 10 KiB along with calling a CDN for incorporating the Vue framework.
+ **nav-image-comp** can be installed via with the included `package.json` file for a local installation via the [npm install](https://docs.npmjs.com/cli/install.html "npm install") command.  **nav-image-comp** depends on the [vue.js](https://vuejs.org/ "Vue.js") framework.
+A demo folder is provided that used [Parcel](https://parceljs.org/) together with its associated `package.json` file to bundle together  **nav-image-comp** along with its [vue.js](https://vuejs.org/ "Vue.js") dependency for a simple application.
+Further details are provided below for running the demo.

 ## Props